intellifi-nl/webapi-doc/README.md

 * received_spot_config: An object with the current spot configuraton, also directly sned by the spot itself when the connection is created.
 * report_location: Contains the `location_id` that this overall spot reports it's detection to.
 You may set this to null if you don't want the spot to report overall presences.

-Every antenna should also be avaialble.
-Should we create a seperate resource for antennas, including smart antennas with their properties so that we can request them?
-They could also have report_locaton then.

 At this moment you can't add a label or a note to the spot.
-We created the seperate location resource for this purpose.
+We created the seperate [location resource](#locations) for this purpose.

 The spots are automatically added to this resource when they are connected to this server.
 Spots are never deleted automatically, you may delete a spot that is offline with the HTTP delete action.

+We will include a way to authenticate a spot in the future.
+This is a critical feature to refrain people from abusing the openness of our system.
+At this moment we advise you to use production spots in a 'closed' network only.
+Please let us know if you are very eager to have this feature.

 Antennas
 --------

-A Spots contains one or more antennas, you may also connect external antennas to a Spot.
+All Intellifi Spots contains one or more antennas, you may also connect external antennas to a Spot.
 You can use this resource to query all the antennas avaialble in your system.
-You may let a single antenna report to location (off by default).
+You may let a single antenna report to location.
 Doing so effectively defines an extra zone, or virtual spot.

 * antenna_id: The unique id of the antenna.
 * spot_id: To which Spot is the antenna connected?
-* antenna_number: Number starting at 1, for smart antennas we are probably going to have some unique number.
+* antenna_number: Number starting at 1, for smart antennas we are probably going to have a longer unique number.
-* is_internal: Boolean indicating if this is an internal er external antenna.
 * report_location: By default null, may be set to a higher number.

 You don't add a label or location here as well.
 You define it in the location that the antenna reports to.

 The antennas are always created automatically when the spot is connected.

+You can edit this resource by posting your change to it.

 Locations
 ---------

 The locations resource allows you to create, read and update the definitions for your locations.
 A location couples [zones](#zone)(i.e an Intellifi Spot) to a geographic position and label.

-In a way zones 'trigger' locations.
+A zone can 'trigger' a location.
 If a zone detects an item then it allows the connected location to perceive.
-In most situations your Intellifi Spot will behave itself as a single zone and will trigger a locaton.
+In most situations your Intellifi Spot will behave itself as a single zone and will trigger a single locaton.
 An antenna that is connected to the Intellifi spot may also be used as a zone.
 And thus can also trigger a location (this is also called a virtual spot).
 A location can also behave itself as a zone.
-It can 'forward' the received events to it's configured parent_location.
-This is a powerfull concept that allows you to layer your locations.
+It can 'forward' the received events to it's configured parent (`report_location`).
+This is a powerfull concept that allows you to layer your location definitions.
 The kitchen, hall and livingroom could report to a house locaton for example.

 The locations are coupled by a bottum-up approach.
-Every zone should report to a locaton.
+Every zone may report to a single locaton.
 Every location may report to another location (repeat this sentice as many time as you wish).
 You may let different zones report to a single location.
 Effectively this will allow you to filter your information.
-With the [presence resource](#presences) you can query to presences on a certain location.
-If you are only intrested in the people that are currently in your house then you can just query for that.
+With the [presence resource](#presences) you can query presences on a certain location.
+In example: if you are only intrested in the people that are currently in your house then you can just query for that.

 These concepts allow you to use the Intellifi Spots in a lot of situations.
 You can let multiple spots report to a single big location.
 Effectively a bigger zone.
 You can also let one Spot report to several smaller locations.
 Every antenna can be used as a seperate zone.

 A default location for a Intellifi Spot is automatically created when you connect it to the server for the fist time.
 You may edit or remove this location.
-You may also use the Intellifi spot in multiple location definitions.
-They all will be triggered when the Intellifi spot detects items.
+All connected antennas are automatically created as well, they are not configured to a locaton by default.
+The overal spot will report for them.

 * location_id
 * label